 When I first began with watercolor I made the mistake of using way too much water and I would also be impatient and not wait for the paint I laid down in one area to dry before painting next to it and this would cause my colors to bleed together and become muddy.
 Also, the quality of the paper you use is a huge factor in how your paintings will end up looking and how hard the paint is to use.
 It took me a while to figure this out and I can remember the first time I used some quality paper I was shocked at the difference.
 Good paper can be pricey but if you are serious about your work you should invest.

 With my style, I start with a light pencil sketch on the paper not too detailed and it must be very clean and crisp.
-Then I start laying down the colors working from lightest colors first and the darks last.
-My older work I used to paint the whole illustration with watercolor and at the end-outline everything with sharpies and microns.
+Then I start laying down the colors working from the lightest colors first and the darks last.
+In my older work, I used to paint the whole illustration with watercolor and at the end-outline everything with sharpies and microns.
 I was really afraid to try to outline with a paintbrush because when I did try I often messed up the work.
 With the pens, I could get really crisp precise outlines.
 This effect can be nice but also takes away from the depth you get if you mix the colors and outline with a brush.
 It is like anything else just practice, practice, practice!
 If you put in the work the improvement will show!

 Some of my favorite supplies are Arches watercolor paper I prefer 300g cold press.
-I use Blick red sable round brushes size 0, 3, and 5.
+I use Blick red sable round brushes sizes 0, 3, and 5.
 For paints, I use Grumbacher deluxe transparent watercolor set, Winsor & Newton gouache, and Acryla gouache.
 Good luck and keep being creative!

 Looking for even more tips?
 You’re in luck.
 Check out Part 1 of our Watercolor Tips for Beginners series for more insight from experienced members of our community to keep the ball rolling!